-You may receive a student survey which may be administered by a government department or NCVER employee, agent or third-party contractor or other authorised agencies.
+You may receive a student survey which may be run by a government department or an NCVER employee, agent, third-party contractor, or another authorised agency.
 Please note you may opt out of the survey at the time of being contacted.

 For training funded through the New South Wales Government, personal information disclosed to NSW Department of Education and Communities may be used or disclosed for the following purposes: